chillancezen/fortimanager-ansible-generator/ansible-fortimanager-generic/README.md

 # ansible-fortimanager-generic
+__The generic module has been moved to https://github.com/fortinet/ansible-fortimanager-generic__
 ### What's the generic module?

 The generic module is to fill the gap which exists between FortiManager features being published and Ansible modules reflecting those features.